mikeraab/docker001/Participant-Guide.md

 $ docker pull karthequian/helloworld:latest
 ```

-Copy/Paste the Docker Run command from the Docker Hub page and add a -d option so the container runs in "detached" mode:
+Copy/Paste the Docker Run command from the Docker Hub page and add a "-d" option so the container runs in "detached" mode:

 > *Note - the "-d" option run the container in detached mode, as opposed to the foreground mode that you saw in the last exercise.
 The benefit of this is that for longer running containers, it frees up your terminal window.*